Ubymed/ubymed_backend/README.md

 ### Installing Dependencies
-Ensure that you have Python 3 and pip installed on your system.
+Ensure that you have Python and pip installed on your system and that you virtual environment in active.
 Then, install the project's dependencies:

 #### Ubuntu:
 ```bash